Critical thinking is disobedient, not correct

 The root of our critical thinking is a spur, our critical sense - an attitude, a disposition, an instinct, manifestation of critical spirit.

-Critical sense roams as orderly as storm.
+Healthy critical sense roams as orderly as storm.
 It takes liberty to approve or reject, and proceeds to undo or to support, rationally or irrationally, often because so we please or itch.
-Its creative momentum may rise against justified belief, repeal what everybody admires or defend that which everyone around us disapproves.
+Its ironic creative momentum may rise against justified belief, repeal what everybody admires or defend that which everyone around us disapproves.
 We have a right to differ.
-It is reasonable to agree to disagree.
+It is reasonable to disagree.
 We own the right to select out as we select in, to shun or prefer, to contest and to dream away.

 We have the private mental right to depart from what is; even when the present is faultless.
 You can dislike and reject even something perfect and true.

-It is at this price of challenging perpetually and undoing the given and the mainstream that critical thinking may start something new.
+It is at this price of challenging perpetually and undoing the given, the mainstream, that critical thinking may start something new.
 You can be disapproving without being right or proving that you are right.
 This defiance is a reaction of life, of the “me”, not a good syllogism; it is only when you affirm your critique as true and rational or want to convince other people that you must justify and prove.

-The live movement of the critical mind uses two measures “deux poids, deux mesures” , not one: besides testing against reality, standards and other people’s views, it is also testing things against us: our interests, our taste, our understanding and even the most obscure of our feelings.
+The live movement of the critical mind uses two measures “deux poids, deux mesures” , not one: besides testing against reality, standards, definitions and other people’s views, it is also testing things against us: our interests, our taste, our understanding and even the most obscure of our feelings.

 Your private critical flow of mind is a core part of your freedom to consider any choices, to be an autonomous agent initiating new beginnings, a person.
 It is not neutral.
 We have the right to feel and to say no in our mind, long before we ground our opposition by strict argument and justify criticism with valid, acceptable proofs.
 That will come later.
 Any creation, any thought of change says “no!” to what is.
 Or, it says “yes” to something else which is not.
 Not yet.

 The status of personal laboratory is the good reason why your private mind-work should know no inhibition and no mercy.
-It has the inner sanctuary right to be as wild and iconoclastic as Nietzsche shows it to be in his "Twilight of the Idols", "Beyond Good and Evil" or "Ecce Homo" (except that he transgressed and spilt the beans carelessly into unprepared public space).
+It has the inner sanctuary right to be as wild and iconoclastic as Nietzsche shows it to be in his "Twilight of the Idols", "Beyond Good and Evil" or "Ecce Homo" (except that he transgressed the prudence of the philosopher and spilt the beans carelessly into unprepared public space).

 To make this simple, I say that critical thinking is the act of freedom by which you take the risk and have the courage, at any time needed, to draw a line and say: “Now I will think for myself, humbly but freely, with as little as I know.
 I will conceive what is true for me and what not, what is good for me and what is bad, what I prefer to do and what I elect to refrain from”

-The Anglophone bigoted, tried historically and still try today to do away with the critical temper by bad-mouthing it and calling it "critical spirit" from the tip of the lips, as if critical spirit were something evil; what a sad translation of the brilliant French "esprit critique"!
-Without this perverse interpretation of the words in English, often made with a hand placed on Scripture, I would have called my subject "critical spirit" instead of "Critical Thinking".
-I see critical spirit as the ideal precursor, parent and initiator of its recent offspring and complement, the contemporary "critical thinking" school that feels satisfied to merely check validity and argument.
+The Anglophone bigoted, tried historically and still try today to do away with the critical temper by bad-mouthing it and calling it "critical spirit" from the tip of the lips, as if critical spirit were something evil, not something that makes us human and free; what a sad translation of the brilliant French "esprit critique"!
+Without this perverse interpretation of the words in English, often made with a sweaty hand placed on Scripture, I would have called my subject "critical spirit" instead of "Critical Thinking".
+I see critical spirit as the ideal precursor, true parent and initiator of its recent domesticated offspring and complement, the contemporary "critical thinking" school that feels satisfied to merely check validity and argument.

 Critical thinking is, as I claim, a readiness of the human nature, a skill and - if completed (but not choked) by education- a method of emancipation of the civilised person.